viableindustries/Snapology-Flask-OAuthlib/docs/oauth2.rst

 Configuration
 -------------

-The oauth provider has some built-in defaults, you can change them with Flask
+The Oauth provider has some built-in defaults.
+You can change them with Flask
 config:

 ================================== ==========================================